-If OHA chooses to schedule a reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by OHA, but will always allow for the 30-day notice period.
+If OHA chooses to schedule an annual reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by OHA, but will always allow for the 30-day notice period.

-If the family causes a delay in processing the regularly scheduled reexamination, increases in the family share of the rent will be applied retroactively, to the scheduled effective date of the regularly scheduled reexamination.
+If the family causes a delay in processing the annual reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
 The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16.

-In general, a decrease in the tenant rent that results from a reexamination will take effect on the family's anniversary date.
+In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date.